 Studio or Fine Arts

 students develop a broad appreciation for a variety of artistic styles and techniques while focusing on a particular area of interest.
 It prepares students for careers in the arts and art related fields through the development of a professional portfolio.
 Students concentrating in Fine Arts may also continue their studies on an advanced level in graduate school.

 students develop skills in a wide range of areas related to graphic design, from typographical design, page layout, package design, and illustration to web design and web animation.
 Students also learn the technical aspects of preparing art for printing.
 A concentration in Graphic Design prepares students for careers in most forms of graphic design (web interface and print), advertising, illustration, and publishing as well as preparation for advanced study in graduate school.

 combines a selection of courses in the studio arts with a concentration in the art and techniques of photography, both tradition and digital.
 The Photography concentration prepares students for careers as commercial or studio photographers as well as for further growth and study in graduate school.

 Students are prepared to become highly qualified professional educators who have the potential to be successful in the region, state and nation.
 Our mission is to prepare well-educated art teachers with sound foundations in art content knowledge, the liberal arts and professional education.
 Coker College's Art Education Program is accredited by the National Council for Accreditation of Teacher Education (NCATE).

-Coker College offers Art Scholarships ranging from $500 to $2000 per year, renewable for four years.
+The Art Department offers scholarships ranging from $750 up to $2500 per year, renewable for four years.